dead-water/fibe-conference/_rooms/room-a.md

 ---
-name: Room A
+name: Main Lecture Theatre
 ---

-A short way description on how to find the room
+The main lecture theatre in the Old Divinity School.